Ildaron/Laser_control/README.md

 with Darknet DeepStream: 23-26 FPS
 with tkDNN: 30-35 FPS

 You can find more detail in the published paper in arxiv - [Increasing FPS for single board computers and embedded computers in 2021 (Jetson nano and YOVOv4-tiny).
-Practice and review.
-Details]( https://arxiv.org/abs/2107.12148)
+Practice and review]( https://arxiv.org/abs/2107.12148)

 ### Demonstrations